freekh/deputy/README.rst

 Finding all the jars from a set of dependencies
 =============================
-`echo "commons-cli:commons-cli:1.0\ncommons-lang:commons-lang:2.0"  | deputy --ivy-settings=ivy-settings.xml coords-artifacts artifacts-transitive artifacts-results > deputy.results`
+`echo "commons-cli:commons-cli:1.0\ncommons-lang:commons-lang:2.0"  | deputy --ivy-settings=ivy-settings.xml coords-artifacts artifacts-resolve artifacts-transitive artifacts-results > deputy.results`

 Downloading  the jars